The ‘Future of Work’ is changing. So is the focus for consulting firms

 So, as the future of work conversation evolved, which topics came to the fore, and which receded?

-By sampling data from a pre-pandemic August-September period in 2019, and comparing to it to the equivalent dates in 2020, we see a conversation around this topic that has see not only a massive growth in volumes, but also a significant shift in focus.
+By sampling data from a pre-pandemic September period in 2019, and comparing it to a period a year later, we see a significant shift in focus.

-Across the board, every single topic we tracked (flexible working, career progression, sustainability, workplace culture, and pensions) increased substantially, but some took off much more than others.
+Across the board, every single topic we tracked (flexible working, career progression, sustainability, workplace culture, and pensions) decreased, with two notable exceptions.

 Prior to lockdowns coming into effect, ‘future of work’ conversations were most often focused around Diversity & Inclusion, the single largest topic of the bunch.
-But even before the seismic shift in the world’s working habits, the idea of flexible working was already gaining traction, sitting a close third behind D&I and Workplace Culture.
+In the wake of BLM and renewed focus on women’s work-life balance, this become the only topic to not cede major ground to Flexible Working.

 — Kit Yates (@Kit_Yates_Maths) September 5, 2019